-Teddy also had a son whom he named Kermit (THAT SHOWED HIM) who joined him on some of his expeditions and served in both World Wars.
-Teddy's grandson, Kermit Jr., would also have adventures, but as he was a CIA officer these tended to be rather more Cloak & Dagger affairs that involved, among other things, overthrowing the democratically elected government of Iran and installing the Shah as an absolute monarch.
+Teddy also had a son whom he named Kermit (THAT SHOWED HIM), who joined him on some of his expeditions and served in both World Wars.
+His grandson, Kermit Jr., would also have adventures, but since he was a CIA officer these tended to be rather more Cloak and Dagger affairs that involved, among other things, helping overthrow the democratically-elected government of Iran and install the Shah there as an absolute monarch.
 Hey, it was the Cold War!